 The Board Liaison is elected by the NARST membership.
-If the number of elected Directors is sufficient, then the President-Elect may appoint a Board member (except the Graduate Student Coordinator) to serve as the Co-Board Liaison during the last year of another Award Committee Board Liaison's tenure on the Board.
-The Co-Board Liaison succeeds to the Board Liaison position upon the Board Liaison's retirement from the Board.
 The NARST President-Elect, in consultation with the Board Liaison of the Awards Committee, also appoints other members.
-One member will serve as Chair, and another will serve as a Co-chair of each of the four Awards Selection Sub-Committees.
+One member will serve as Chair, and another will serve as a Co-chair of each of the four

+Awards Selection Sub-Committees.
 Awards Selection Sub-Committees Chairs and Co-chairs, similar to Strand Coordinators, will serve two-year terms with a year of overlap.
 Thus, one new member for each Awards Selection Sub-Committee, who will serve as co-chair, will be appointed every year.